 Setting a premise that triggers the narrative vehicle of meaning-making

-Having mentioned in the series Don´t show, involve the data needed to set a premise, which triggers the perceiver´s learning, desires, expectations, beliefs, feelings and thoughts.
-With the help of the five steps, we can now get a clear explanation to which data we need and why we need it when triggering the narrative vehicle of meaning-making in the setting of a premise.
+Having mentioned in the series Don’t show, involve the minimum data to set a premise, which triggers the propellor of a process of meaning-making, which meets the perceiver´s beliefs, desires, expectations and feelings.
+With the help of the five steps (above), we can now get an explicit explanation to which data we need and why we need it as to trigger the narrative vehicle towards the desired outcome in the setting of a premise.

 1. I am with you.